dwang134/week04-ReactContext/README.md

 Note: Please feel free to make changes to any file expect the WorldCupDataHelper.ts

-## Games
+## Games (almost done)

-- Games sould be shown directly under the root route (done)
+- Games sould be shown directly under the root route
-- Display all the world cup games from the contextApi (done)
+- Display all the world cup games from the contextApi
-- Can remove certain world cup game from the contextApi (done)
+- Can remove certain world cup game from the contextApi
 - form is not adding to the allGames state, probably something wrong with the state

 ### Bonus:

-- Can add new world cup game and store it in the contextApi
+- Can add new world cup game and store it in the contextApi (stuck on some errors)

-## Country
+## Country (done)

 - Display the country name as title
 - Add the button to go back to games page
 - All games belongs to the country should be shown under the route `/country/{countryName}`
 - Filter country function doesn’t consider for case sensitive

-## Group
+## Group (done)

 - Display the group name as title
 - Add the button to go back to games page
 - All games belongs to each country hould be shown under the route `/group/{groupName}`
 - Group is made of special type Group A, with a space in the middle
-- Need to make an object with corresponding group X
+- Need to make an object with corresponding group X (done)
+- Group infinetly re-renders

 # Getting Started with Create React App